florianprechtl/Hotelplaner-Backend/README.md

 # Starting Instructions

-1. you have to add a `config/default.json` in which you define your secrets/ credentials, like this:
+1. You have to add a `config/default.json` in which you define your secrets/credentials, like this:
    ```
    {
    "mongoURI": "mongodb+srv://<username>:<password>@<mongdbAddress>?retryWrites=true&w=majority",